-Worldsensing’s Vibration Meter is a wireless sensor that automates data collection for continuous, long-term vibration monitoring.
-It features a triaxial accelerometer and an edge algorithm that responds to anomalies: it detects when thresholds for vibration-based parameters are exceeded.
+Worldsensing’s Vibration Meter is a wireless sensor for automated, long-term vibration monitoring, using a triaxial accelerometer and edge algorithm to detect when vibration thresholds are exceeded.

 Four operational modes